Posted in: Comics | Tagged: Craig Yoe, great moon hoax, idw, robert grossman

 Tsk.

 In 2007, the book MoonPie: Biography of an Out-of-this-World Snack attempts to revise this history.
-Waving off the 1985 version of the story as satire, author David Magee explains that the publicity accompanying that previous book brought forth the real story — which is basically the version that exists on the company website today.
+Waving off the 1985 version of the story as satire mixed with fact, author David Magee explains that the publicity accompanying that previous book brought forth the real story — which is basically the version that exists on the company website today.
 Magee goes on to explain how that played out in newspapers of the era.

 So much for official corporate sources.
 Let's see what else we've got.

-U.S. Census data confirms that Earl Mitchell was indeed a travelling salesman for a bakery in Chattanooga in 1920 (and likely before).
+U.S. Census data confirms that Earl Mitchell was indeed a traveling salesman for a bakery in Chattanooga in 1920 (and likely before).
 That syncs up with the Mitchell family story pretty well.

 It's likely no coincidence that MoonPie newspaper advertising likewise turns on like a light in 1955 — with essentially none to be found before that date, despite regular Chattanooga Bakery newspaper advertising of other items in the decades prior.
 This is not to say that the MoonPie wasn't actually invented in 1917 (or 1916, 1918, or 1919) like the company says, but… I'm a little skeptical, absent further evidence.